 1970 Sesquicentennial Book Dedication by Wayne Libby

 Sitting (L-R): Alver Cully | Phil Libby |Coral Hewins

 Standing: Steve McNichol | Leroy Rollins | Maynard Moore | Fred Harding

 A new addition to the Fire Engine force was this 750 gallon per minute pumper with a 600 gallon tank set on a 1972 Ford chassis.

-The Hubbard Street Fire Hall location faithfully served the Fire Department for some 30 years but it was on a course for inevitable replacement with the addition of larger, heavier fire trucks, additional equipment along with the general wear and tear on the building itself.
+The Hubbard Street Fire Hall location faithfully served the Fire Department but it was on a course for inevitable replacement with the addition of larger, heavier fire trucks, additional equipment along with the general wear and tear on the building itself.
 The infamous “April Fool’s Day Flood” in 1987 didn’t help perpetuate its life when massive flood waters engulfed its foundation.

 Plans for a new building formally began in 1998 with a Hartland Fire Department Building Committee consisting of Dale Hubbard (Chairman), Dana Cooper, Lester Goforth, Steve Estes, Bill Ball & Bob Jones.
 A Fire Truck Committee had also been established by this time with an escrow account set up to eventually purchase a new fire truck.